FuelLabs/sway-applications/APPLICATION_PROGRESS.md

 #### User Interface ✅

-- Will not exist as an NFT in and of itself has no use for a UI.
+- Will not exist as an NFT in and of itself since it has no use for a UI.
 Other apps will integrate it and build their own

 #### Tests